CarmelRobotics/forceful-ascension/README.md

 This is the test robot's code.
-Intented for use with the 2014 aeriel assist bot. written in the iterative format, as opposed to command based.
+Intended for use with the 2014 aerial assist robot (catapult). written in the iterative format, as opposed to command based.